The North Australia Metocean Study (NAMOS) is a Joint

 Nearly 200 events were chosen for this hindcast between

-1979 and 2013 and archived 1-hourly on the same NAMOS
+1979 and 2013 and archived 1-hourly on the same original NAMOS

 grid.
-Spectra are available at 784 locations.
+Spectra were available at 784 locations.

 Participants

-who join both the NAMOS
+who joined both the original NAMOS

 a long-term, comprehensive, uniform operational hindcast

-for the period 1979-2013 and is archived 1-hourly.
+for the period 1979-2013 and was archived 1-hourly.

-Spectra are available at 796 locations.
+Spectra were available at 796 locations.

 GROW-Fine_NW_Australia

-(GFNA) addresses the need for day-to-day continuous
+(GFNA) addressed the need for day-to-day continuous

-operations.
-It is the only portion of the NAMOS project
+operations and became the only portion of the NAMOS project

-non-JIP participants.
-It is available in in bulk for
+non-JIP participants and in bulk for

-hindcast is archived 1-hourly from 1999-2009.
+hindcast was archived 1-hourly from 1999-2009.